AliZarneshani/AgentResume/README.md

 # AgentResume

-AgentResume is a **Multi-Agent Resume Analysis API** that compares a candidate resume against a job description and generates a structured hiring report.
+AgentResume is a **Multi-Agent Resume Analysis System** that compares a PDF resume with a job description and generates a structured hiring report.

-The system extracts text from a PDF resume, parses the resume, analyzes the job description, compares both sides, identifies gaps, assigns a score from `0` to `10`, and returns a final JSON report.
+It uses **FastAPI** as the backend, **LangGraph** for multi-agent workflow orchestration, **AvalAI** as an OpenAI-compatible LLM provider, and **Streamlit** as the user interface.

 ---

 ## Features

 * PDF resume upload
-* Job description input as plain text
+* Job description analysis
-* Resume text extraction from PDF
-* Structured resume parsing
-* Structured job description parsing
+* Resume parsing
+* Job requirement extraction
-* Resume-job match analysis
+* Resume-job matching
 * Gap analysis
 * Candidate scoring from `0` to `10`
-* Final JSON hiring report
+* Final hiring report
 * Debug endpoint for development
+* Streamlit UI
-* Docker support
+* Docker Compose support

 ---